Portable project

 Check that

-Project > Project Properties > General > Save paths
+Project > Properties > General > Save paths

 is set to Relative and that all required data